asncd/MIMOSCA/README.md

 However, challenges include a Poisson-like variance in the number of sgRNA/cell, sgRNA detection sensitivity, and the formation of PCR chimeras during the enrichment PCR procedure.

-All three of these factors should be assessed in pilot experiments to determine troubleshoot.
+All three of these factors should be assessed in pilot experiments to troubleshoot.
 An example of such a pilot would look as follows (modified from the Drop-seq style species mixing experiments):